Words by Meritxell Rosell

 Thinking about who is at the forefront of exploring the nature and potentiality of sound and sensory spaces and Robert Henke is one of the names to pop up first.
-The German artist and software engineer has been digging deep into what are the limits of sound and space using high power laser beams in startling audiovisual installations and performances.
+The German artist and software engineer has been digging deep into what are the limits of sound and space using high-power laser beams in startling audiovisual installations and performances.

-Henke’s name is immediately associated to Monolake and Ableton Live too.
-Two of his creative endeavours that have turned to be fundamental in recent developments of electronic music.
+Henke’s name is immediately associated with Monolake and Ableton Live too.
+Two of his creative endeavours have turned out to be fundamental in recent developments in electronic music.
 With Monolake, his long-term musical project founded along with Gerhard Behles in 1995, he’s been promoting a forward-thinking sound that became central in the club culture that was emerging in Berlin after the fall of the Wall.

-This has brought him to develop personal creative tools (algorithms, instruments…) which have become central in his creative process.
+This has brought him to develop personal creative tools (algorithms, instruments…) which have become central to his creative process.
 Already in 2003, Monolake published a track called CERN in their Momentum album, named after the Conseil Européenne pour la Recherche Nucleaire.
-It’s a high powered clanging tune that emanates the energetic nature of the collider.
+It’s a high-powered clanging tune that emanates the energetic nature of the collider.

 Also a lecturer and researcher in sound and creative computing (he’s held positions at Berlin University of Arts and Stanford), his shows and installations, presented in such renowned institutions like Tate Modern in London and Centre Pompidou in Paris, are a thrilling experience.

 Always pushing research on his work a step further, Robert Henke is setting the grounds for new disciplines that aim to blur boundaries of perception, orchestrating complex algorithmic compositions that trick our senses with a feast of sound and light.

 That’s an old one.
-I come from an engineering background family wise, and I also from a very early age on became interested in the arts, especially more abstract sculptural works of the 20th century and media art, early computer graphics, and so on.
+I come from an engineering background family-wise, and I also, from a very early age became interested in the arts, especially more abstract sculptural works of the 20th century and media art, early computer graphics, and so on.
 I also discovered electronic music.

 What are your aims as a sound artist working between technology and art?

 If that happens, I know that I did a few things right.
-If other technically more informed spectators start wondering about the underlying infrastructure and the technical concepts, that’s fine and I am happy to explain them but I don’t want to rely on technical innovation in my work that much.
-Since the innovation of today is the standard of tomorrow, work which do not point beyond that do not age very well.
+If other technically more informed spectators start wondering about the underlying infrastructure and the technical concepts, that’s fine, and I am happy to explain them, but I don’t want to rely on technical innovation in my work that much.
+Since the innovation of today is the standard of tomorrow, work which do not point beyond that does not age very well.

-You are also a lecturer and engage often in workshops and talks, what are your conceptual/intellectual research interests at the moment?
+You are also a lecturer and often engage in workshops and talks; what are your conceptual/intellectual research interests at the moment?

 Especially when working with lasers, which have many limitations due to the nature of the medium, I am forced to clearly form an abstract idea and execute it in an elegant way.
 That demands thinking in larger contexts.
 Drawing a nice shape and creating a sound is easy.

 The biggest challenge for all of us was to get it to run in a very short period of time.
 I’d say I never created a more convincing musical score with surround sound and the technical back end to sync the control of the moving balls and the lasers to it in a shorter period of time.

 Moments where I simply had to end a working session and go to bed because I did not get anything meaningful done anymore.
-Moments where I was almost not capable of verbalizing my thoughts anymore because I had difficulties to actually talk due to exhaustion.
+Moments when I was almost not capable of verbalizing my thoughts anymore because I had difficulties actually talking due to exhaustion.

 What directions do you imagine taking your work into?

 I am pretty much very happy with the things I do now, and I am interested in improving them.
-There is still a lot to do for Lumière, my laser based concert piece.
-I want to present a new version of it, Lumière III next year, and I want to find time to work more on new music.
+There is still a lot to do for Lumière, my laser-based concert piece.
+I want to present a new version of it, Lumière III, next year, and I want to find time to work more on new music.